LakshmanNithish/90-Degree-Power-Transmitter/README.md

 The mechanism transfers rotational motion from the input shaft to the output shaft positioned at **90 degrees**.

-1. The input shaft rotates.
+1. The input shaft receives rotational motion from a motor or manual drive.
-2. The connecting mechanism transfers the motion.
+2. The motion is transmitted through a pivoted linkage assembly.
+3. A specially designed 90° connecting element redirects the rotational motion by 90°.
-3. The output shaft rotates at a right angle to the input.
+4. The output shaft rotates about an axis perpendicular to the input shaft, completing the transmission process.

-This demonstrates the basic concept of right-angle mechanical power transmission.
+This design demonstrates how mechanical linkages can be used to achieve directional change in power transmission without relying solely on bevel gears or worm gear arrangements.
 ---

 ## Applications